DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-07-hiding-the-sex-disability-ethnicity-and-age-of-candidates-report.md

 To make it clear what this report includes we added:

 - details of the recruitment cycle to the h1 heading for the page
-- a sentence to the "About this data" section to say "this data comes from candidates who have submitted an application since 12 October 2021."
+- a sentence to the ‘About this data’ section to say “this data comes from candidates who have submitted an application since 12 October 2021.”

 ![Reports landing page](reports-landing-page.png "Reports landing page")